Bio 1010 - General Biology » Summer 2022 » Unit 4 Exam

 C. The results of the screening cannot determine whether an individual has an elevated risk of developing breast cancer, only whether or not the mutation is present.

-D. A positive result means that she would definitely develop breast cancer during her lifetime.
+D. A negative result means that she would never develop breast cancer during her lifetime.

 E. A negative result means that she has a greater risk of developing breast cancer than someone who carries the BRCA1 and BRCA2 mutation.